-Police and emergency services, such as ambulance and fire services, will be exempt from the ban.
+Police and emergency services, such as ambulance and fire services, are exempt from the ban.

-Department of Justice and Regulation staff using an RPA in the course of their employment will also be exempt from the ban.
+Department of Justice and Community Safety staff using an RPA in the course of their employment are also exempt from the ban.

-The ban will not apply to RPA operating in accordance with Commonwealth law.
-For more information, visit the Australian Government Civil Aviation Safety Authority website (external link)
+The ban does not apply to RPA operating in accordance with Commonwealth law.
+For more information, visit the Australian Government Civil Aviation Safety Authority website

 I need to use RPA as part of my business.
 How can I get permission to use an RPA near a correctional or youth justice facility?